krishnansr/dl-originals/README.md

 # dl-originals
-list of well-known CV DL papers for ref. session (2018)
+A list of some interesting CV DL papers (+popular ones for ref. session)